 Check it out, break it down.

 Yeah, that’s what today’s hearing aid consumer wants.
 A little flash.
 A little aural attitude.
 And these devices are packed with automated features to simplify your day.
-(Check out Healthy Hearing's Quick Guide to hearing aids for a peak at some of the latest models)

 They produce a natural, unprocessed sound, enabling you to use what hearing you have and boosting the decibels only as needed.
 The fact is, today’s modern hearing aids are designed for the cell-phone-Blackberry-GPS-surround-sound world in which we live.